syl20bnr/spacemacs/README.md

 [Text scale micro-state](#change-font-size):
 ![spacemacs_scale_micro_state](https://raw.githubusercontent.com/syl20bnr/spacemacs/master/doc/spacemacs-scale-micro-state.png)

+## Tips

-## Tips for beginners
+### Tips for beginners

-If you came here with a pure Emacs background, here is a useful tips to get you started.
+1) If you came here with a pure Emacs background, here is a useful tips to get you started.

 As you may have notice, raw Emacs behavior is indeed available in Evil via the